 Stardew Valley Review

-Stardew Valley dropped rather suddenly on me.
-I recall hearing about the game a few years ago, and liking the idea, but I never stayed abreast of the games development.
-To my surprise, when logging into Steam the past few days, the game has been comfortably sitting at number one on Steam’s top selling list.
-After watching a few launch day streams, I decided to pop on it and I am so glad I did.
-The game’s art and sound design is absolutely incredible.
-The 8-bit aesthetic is fitting, but also beautiful in design, with each new season altering the landscape with different vibrant colors.
-For my full thoughts read my Stardew Valley review below.
+Stardew Valley took me by surprise when it launched.
+Although I had heard about the game a few years back and loved the concept, I hadn’t followed its development closely.
+To my surprise, I noticed it sitting comfortably at number one on Steam’s top-selling list when I logged in recently.
+After watching some launch day streams, I decided to give it a try—and I’m so glad I did.
+The game’s art and sound design are truly exceptional.
+The 8-bit aesthetic perfectly complements the gameplay, with each season bringing the landscape to life in vibrant, changing colors.
+For my complete thoughts, check out my full Stardew Valley review below.

 It’s a Simple Life

-Farmer standing in front of the Barn and Slime Hutch buildings in Stardew Valley.
+Farmer standing in front of the Barn and Slime Hutch buildings in Stardew Valley, with the farm landscape in the background.

 Farming also encompasses animals allowing the player to raise cows, chickens, slims, fruit bats and other less common animals.
 Other elements that I would call ‘farm gameplay’ includes foraging (Animal Crossing style collecting) and fishing.
 Both of these offer a nice reprieve from a day of farming and pay well too.
 However, if all of these activities do end up becoming tedious, this game has something that I really enjoy, combat and exploration.